atlas-bear/osint-tools/README.md

 ## License

 This README and list is provided under [MIT License](LICENSE).
-However, each tool has its own license, as indicated in the descriptions above.
+However, each tool has its own license.